parollon/safe-area-patch/README.md

   constructor() {
     SafeAreaPatch.patchInsets(); //patch the insets

-    this.changeInsetsSizes()
+    this.changeInsetsSizes() // <-- A function you run which changes the insets variables .then(
-    .then(
+       //restore original insets
-       //some logic that changes insets
+    ).then( ()=>SafeAreaPatch.patchInsets())//Re-patched insets
-       //After these changes i want to restore original insets ).then( ()=>SafeAreaPatch.patchInsets())//Re-patched insets }
+  }
   async changeInsetsSizes(){